4 min read

 Text Manipulation

-Bolding, italicizing, and underlining content is a great way to draw attention to something specifically important in a given paragraph.
+, italicizing, and underlining content is a great way to draw attention to something specifically important in a given paragraph.
 While you may intend something unique with each of these, your reader likely won’t.
-It’s a good idea to only choose one or two of these methods of text manipulation when trying to bring attention to something specific.
+It’s a good idea to only choose one or two of these text manipulation methods when trying to bring attention to something specific.

 Bolding is a good way to draw attention to a term or sentence that is specific and valuable to your skimming reader.